What is Backup and Recovery?

 With variable-length deduplication, the size is not fixed.
 Instead, the algorithm divides the data into chunks of varying sizes based on the data characteristics.
 The chunks are cut in a data-dependent way that results in variable sized chunks and results in greater data reduction than fixed-size deduplication.
 The efficiency benefit of variable-length deduplication compounds over time, as additional data is retained.

 Integrated data compression adds a boost.
 Compression works well on a single file, but across files, there is a need for some macro-level data compression.
 Why?
 Because when two identical copies of a file are stored, compression can individually compress the files while deduplication can completely eliminate the need to store any data for the second copy.
 So adding compression to the deduped data further reduces data size.

 This works by finding small byte patterns common between the deduplicated blocks.
 Based on the type of data being ingested, compression can provide no benefit for encrypted or random data or up to 5–10x compression for common log files.
 Deduplication ratios for VMs, databases, file shares all lie somewhere in between that range.

 Why is Backup and Recovery Important?

-With a robust backup and recovery strategy — and technology solution — in place, organizations can:
+Data powers your organization and your competitive advantage.
+That’s why backup and recovery is important.
+With a robust backup and recovery strategy — and technology solution — in place, your organization can: